webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 TOC: WGSL

 For an in-depth overview of WGSL see [Tour of WGSL](https://google.github.io/tour-of-wgsl/).
+There's also [the actual WGSL spec](https://www.w3.org/TR/WGSL/) though it can be hard to process since it's written for [language lawyers](http://catb.org/jargon/html/L/language-lawyer.html) 😂

 This article assumes you already know how to program.
 It's probably way too terse but hopefully it can give you some help in understanding and writing WGSL